The Cybersecurity Policy for Critical Infrastructure Protection was decided by the Cabinet. (Full text)17 June 2022

 NISC operates real-time government-wide monitoring team called the Government Security Operation Coordination team (GSOC).
 GSOC not only monitors malicious communications incoming to or outgoing from government owned systems but also works as information sharing framework among governmental entities.
 GSOC provides alerts and advice for the governmental entities when they detect suspicious signals or malware.

-Since 2005, the ‘Cybersecurity Policy for Critical Infrastructure Protection’ has been set as a common action plan shared by the government which bears a responsibility for protection of critical infrastructure and by critical
+Since 2005, the ‘Cybersecurity Policy for Critical Infrastructure Protection’ has been set as a common action plan shared between

-infrastructure operators which independently carry out relevant protective measures, and the 4th edition was published in 2017.
+necessary measures, and CI operators which independently carry out relevant protective measures, and the new edition was published in 2022.

 This document identifies the 14 sectors as critical infrastructure and it expects stakeholders to undertake the five measures as below.